nb256/create-react-app-server/README.md

 # Create-react-app with index.html replacer server

-This repo serves as a companion to the [tutorial of the same name, over on Medium](https://talentra.net/blog/React-Uygulamalarina-Meta-Etiketleri-Eklemek-877/).
+This repo serves as a companion to the [blog post](https://talentra.net/blog/React-Uygulamalarina-Meta-Etiketleri-Eklemek-877/).

 ## Getting Started